marcelotduarte/cx_Freeze/doc/src/faq.rst

 programs for Windows, freeze it on Windows; if you want to run it on Macs, freeze it on a Mac.

-At a pinch, you can try to make a Windows executable using `Wine <https://www.winehq.org/>`_.
+At a pinch, you can try to make a Windows executable using |winehq_link|.
 Our experience is that you need to copy some files in manually after **cx_Freeze** has run to make the executable work.
 We don't recommend this option.

+.. |winehq_link| raw:: html

+   <a href="https://www.winehq.org/" target="_blank">Wine</a>

 .. _data_files: